 Tuttnauer - Your sterilization and infection control partners

-Tuttnauer is an autoclave sterilizer and plasma sterilizer manufacturer, and a provider of washer disinfectors and other infection control products in the Healthcare and Life Science industries, which now includes veterinary practices.
-Our tvet veterinary autoclaves were developed specifically for vet practices.
+Tuttnauer is an autoclave sterilizer manufacturer, and a provider of innovative instrument processing solutions.
+Our tvet line of veterinary autoclaves were developed specifically for vet practices.
 They meet all your sterilization needs by creating cycle parameters to accommodate double wrapped pouches.
-These cycles ensure sterility and efficient drying of packs and pouches, helping veterinarians meet today’s challenging workloads and provide superior pet-patient care, without risking infection contamination.
+These cycles ensure sterility and efficient drying of packs and pouches, helping veterinarians meet today’s challenging workloads and provide superior pet-patient care, without risking infection or contamination.

-Follow the above best practices and champion infection control at your vet clinic..
-For more information, visit Large Steam Autoclaves for the Life Sciences.
+Follow the above best practices and champion infection control at your vet clinic For more information, visit our veterinary autoclave section.